wbuchanan/crossvalidate/README.md

 ```

 ## TODO
+- [ ] Adjust classify.ado to get the values from the outcome in some way and use
+those values to test the equality of the individual prediction probability vars
+with the max probability to set the class value.
+- [ ] Figure out why classify.ado seems to work independently, but not so well
+when called from xv in the multinomial context
 - [ ] Standardize language in help files
 - [ ] Finish writing test cases for Mata functions
 - [ ] Finish writing test cases for ADO commands